zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ### **STEP 3**: Review Audit Support

-- We need to generate some transactions for the audit proess.
+- We need to generate some transactions for the audit process.
 Open gentrans.sql.

     ![](images/400/i12.png)

 - Execute with the AMER connection.
+You will be prompted for number of transactions - enter 500.

     ![](images/400/i13.png)